 Ever since the FDA put pressure on the DEA to ban kratom and the DEA falesly claimed that it was a “synthetic substance,” people have been questioning its value as a natural remedy.
-There is plenty of literature out there confirming its natural analgesic and anxiolytic properties, but not everyone knows about kratom's antioxidants.
+There is plenty of literature out there pointing to the usefulness of the M. speciosa (kratom) plant, but not everyone knows about kratom’s antioxidants.

-Well, it turns out there has been many scientific probes into the chemical make-up of the Mitragyna speciosa (kratom) plant, its active alkaloids and its bioavailability.
+Well, it turns out there have been many scientific probes into the chemical make-up of Mitragyna speciosa, its active alkaloids and its bioavailability.

 In today’s post, we’ll break down exactly what kratom contains and what the experts have to say about kratom and its potential benefits.

 Antioxidants are important because they can eliminate potentially damaging oxidizing agents in the human body.
 And as one user claimed in a Longecity post, “Kratom contains over 20 times the number of antioxidants of green tea.”

 In a study published by US National Library of Medicine National Institutes of Health, kratom’s antioxidants and potential anticancer properties were investigated.
 The results were demonstrative with the scientists concluding that kratom’s analogues could be promising as antioxidant, anticancer and chemopreventative compounds.

 Naturally, all the studies haven’t resulted in such postive findings.
 One extended study conducted on animals suggested that acute mitragynine exposure could cause impaired passive avoidance learning, memory consolidation and retrieval.